adashrod/WeatherDisplay/README.md

 The other two config properties are only necessary if you want to be able to save runtime app preferences (weather location, units to display) between browser sessions while using a browser that clears local storage at the end of the session.
 This feature was built because - you guessed it - the Kindle Touch browser clears local storage and cookies at the end of every session.

 If configured, the app will make a GET and a POST to {host} + {path} + /weatherPreferences.
 Content type is assumed to be text/plain.

+Execute makeRevision.sh, which will create another JSON file needed by the application.

 Run a server and point your browser to {server}/.../WeatherDisplay.html